Don Rose: Early years

 Rose was born Donald Duane Rosenberg in North Platte, Nebraska, and got his first experience in broadcasting at age 15 while reporting on his trip to the 1950 Boy Scout National Jamboree in Valley Forge, Pennsylvania, for KODY in his hometown.
-He began his career in 1955 at KWBE in Beatrice, Nebraska, while majoring in accounting at the University of Nebraska in Lincoln.
+He began his career in 1955 at KWBE in Beatrice, Nebraska, while majoring in accounting at the University of Nebraska.
 He moved to KLMS/Lincoln shortly thereafter, and then was hired by KOIL/Omaha, a job that appeared to be so promising that he dropped out of college in his senior year.
 However, he was fired by that station four weeks later.

 His next job, at KTSA/San Antonio, also lasted only four weeks.
 Returning to Nebraska, he held an announcing position at KRNY/Kearney for about 15 months before being terminated again.
 His next employer, the Union Pacific Railroad, offered only manual labor — pounding spikes into the railbed — but he continued to pursue work in radio, and acquired a job at KTUL/Tulsa.